siddhanthpranavrao/video-search/README.md

+# Video Search
-# React Web App to search for Videos, integrated with Youtube API
+A React Web App built to search for Videos, integrated with Youtube API for Fetching videos